-Brake minimum means the minimum value with which braking will be implemented.
-Thus, there is a possibility to achieve an almost linear triggering of the braking torque.
+The brake minimum parameter specifies the minimum value with which the brake is applied.
+This makes it possible to achieve an approximately linear response of the braking torque.

 Full braking throttle/aux input

 ab analog brake

 If the value for full braking is greater than the value from the stop analog input, the controller uses both analog inputs: Throttle for acceleration and Aux for braking.